Understanding the Genetic Risk of Cancer

-If you have a family history of cancer, you may be concerned about your genetic risk for cancer.
+If you have a family history of cancer, you may be wondering, “Do I have a genetic risk for cancer?”
 Approximately 5 to 10 percent of cancers may be due to an inherited gene mutation.
-This is known as hereditary cancer and is passed from a parent to a child.
+This is known as hereditary cancer or inherited cancer, and is passed from parent to child.

 - Bilateral breast cancer

 - Family with several individuals with cancer at a young age